cbl/informatiCup2022/readme.md

 ## Benchmarks

-> Note: Benchmarks use an unstable features of the rust programming languages, which are currently only available on the nightly channel.
+**Note**: Benchmarks use unstable features of the rust programming languages, which are currently only available on the [nightly channel](https://rust-lang.github.io/rustup/concepts/channels.html#working-with-nightly-rust).

 Benchmarks can be run via: